How to Do a Pantry Audit: Step-by-Step Organisation and Rotation System

 The best part?
 You’re saving money, avoiding chemicals, and keeping waste out of landfills – all while making your home smell amazing.
 So next time you eat an orange, save those peels.
 Your future self will thank you.

-What’s your favorite way to use orange peels?
+What’s your favourite way to use orange peels?
 Share your tips in the comments – I’d love to hear from you!

 If you’ve been searching for a non-bitter orange marmalade recipe, you’ve come to the right place.
 Traditional marmalade can be a bit… much.
 That sharp, bitter bite from all the pith and peel?
 It’s not for everyone.
 And if you’ve always thought marmalade just wasn’t your thing, I completely understand.